 This is what the technical indicators are telling us this week:

 One-month trend = Bullish.
-The bulls remain in control and the trend is still up.
-SPX rose by 57 points last week, from 4128 to 4185.
-The Dow futures are lower on Sunday night, but that could change in the morning, especially if a buy-on-the-dip algo enters.
+The bears tried to take control last week, but didn’t make much progress.
+SPX fell by a measly 5 points, from 4185 to 4180.
+The Dow futures are flat on Sunday night, but that could change in the morning.

-RSI: (S&P 500) @ 71.83 (WEEKLY) = Extremely overbought.
-RSI is in the danger zone (above 70), however, indexes and stocks can get more overbought before suddenly reversing.
+RSI: (S&P 500) @ 71.42 (WEEKLY) = Extremely overbought.
+RSI is still in the danger zone (above 70), however, indexes and stocks can get more overbought before reversing.

 MACD (WEEKLY) = Bullish.
 MACD is above its zero line and above its 9-day Signal Line.
 Until MACD gives a sell signal, the bull market is intact.

-Daily Intraday Volatility (VIX): 16.25 = The VIX continues to head lower, reflecting the mindless lack of fear by almost everyone participating in the marketplace.
+Daily Intraday Volatility (VIX): 17.33 = The VIX is still on the low side, reflecting the mindless lack of fear by almost everyone participating in the marketplace.

 Barchart Stock Evaluator for SPY and QQQ (link below): According to this proprietary program, SPY and QQQ are both 100 percent buys.